-2019 will mark the ninth anniversary of the Corporate Engagement Awards.
+2020 will mark the tenth anniversary of the Corporate Engagement Awards.
 In this time, the team has come across some very valuable tips to bear in mind when writing your entries.
-If you require additional advice on entering please call Lauren or Michelle in the events team on +44 (0)20 3950 5356.
+If you require additional advice on entering please call Cat or Lauren on +44 (0)20 3950 5356.

 - Whilst it may sound obvious, too many entries continue to let themselves down through silly errors.

 - Check all organisations’ names are spelt correctly- typos will instantly establish the wrong impression.

 - Ensure links/videos have no expiry date and the login details have been supplied (if applicable.)

 - Do not submit entries with other organisations’ awards logos on them.